-The state funeral of Admiral Horatio Nelson was held on 9 January, 1806 and there were Emporers who were mourned with less gravitas and pomp by the Romans than the Hero of Trafalgar was lamented by the English.
+The state funeral of Admiral Horatio Nelson was held on 9 January, 1806 and frankly there were Roman Emperors who were mourned with less gravitas and pomp than the Hero of Trafalgar was lamented by the English.

 The funeral was lavish to say the least.
 Nelson’s body, inside of a lead coffin that was in turn placed into:

 another wooden one, made from the mast of L’Orient which had been salvaged after the Battle of the Nile … lay in state in the Painted Hall at Greenwich for three days, before being taken upriver aboard a barge, accompanied by Lord Hood, chief mourner Sir Peter Parker, and the Prince of Wales … The coffin was taken into the Admiralty for the night, attended by Nelson’s chaplain, Alexander Scott.
 The next day, 9 January, a funeral procession consisting of 32 admirals, over a hundred captains, and an escort of 10,000 soldiers took the coffin from the Admiralty to St Paul’s Cathedral.
 After a four-hour service he was interred within a sarcophagus originally carved for Cardinal Wolsey.
 The sailors charged with folding the flag draping Nelson’s coffin and placing it in the grave instead tore it into fragments, with each taking a piece as a memento.